(I may earn a small commission from the products mentioned in this post.)

 Until I was 55, I played softball and basketball on a regular basis.
 I still play catch now and then, shoot a few baskets, and make a trip to the batting cages but I no longer engage in competitive play.

 Swimming as become one of my favorite exercises because I am able to get a full body workout.
-Continue to work out 3 to 4 times in the gym.
+Continue to work out 3 to 4 times in the gym (read about my knee replacement swim routine).

 Have your physical therapist develop a workout program for you once you complete formal physical therapy.